We’re open today from 11 AM—7 PM

 April 9, 2022 to June 1, 2025

-On view at MCASD La Jolla, The Inaugural Collection Installation highlights MCASD’s diverse historical holdings and ongoing commitment to the art of our present moment.
-The Museum’s collection embraces artistic innovations from the mid-twentieth century to today with a focus on the ongoing legacies of abstraction in arts of the Americas and Europe.
+The collection galleries at MCASD highlight the diverse historical holdings and ongoing commitment to the art of our present moment.
+It embraces artistic innovations from the mid-twentieth century to today with a focus on the ongoing legacies of abstraction in arts of the Americas and Europe.

 In 1969, MCASD devoted itself to the acquisition and exhibition of twentieth-century art, collecting new works by artists such as Ellsworth Kelly, Miriam Shapiro, Larry Bell, and Agnes Martin.
 Now, almost sixty years later, the collection has grown to represent the increasing multiplicity of contemporary art, taking an expansive look across time periods and national borders.

-This Inaugural Collection Installation of the MCASD’s collection is organized by Kathryn Kanjo, The David C. Copley Director and CEO, and Associate Curator Anthony Graham.
+This inaugural installation collection of the MCASD’s collection is organized by Kathryn Kanjo, The David C. Copley Director and CEO, and former Associate Curator Anthony Graham.

 Featured in Pfister Gallery, Larry Bell and Mary Corse explored the refractive ability of glass, working in different visual vocabularies, using the medium to direct, reflect, and diffuse light.
 Others, like Craig Kauffman and De Wain Valentine, employed Plexiglas, fiberglass, and resin in order to create what was called "Finish Fetish."
 This choice of materials was in part inspired by the industrial shine and gloss of Los Angeles's urban landscape.